 “I am not a great chef.
 But I cook as if my family are sitting out in the dining room.
 All I do is simply separate the good from the bad.
 It is that easy to create quality.
 My cooking tastes of the Mediterranean, the sun, and a zest for life.”

-The Hotel Vier Jahreszeiten Kempinski is part of the architectural ensemble of Maximilianstrasse.
+Hotel Vier Jahreszeiten Kempinski is part of the architectural landscape of Maximilianstrasse.
 King Max II was heavily involved in the planning of this grand boulevard, and the hotel itself was built by royal command in 1858.
-The hotel’s restaurant, the Schwarzreiter Tagesbar & Restaurant, was in turn named after his famous son Ludwig II’s favourite dish.
+The hotel’s restaurant, the Schwarzreiter Tagesbar & Restaurant, was in turn named after his famous son Ludwig II’s favourite food.

-Schwarzreiter is a type of char fish from Königssee lake, and the Fairytale King loved to eat it.
+The Schwarzreiter, a form of char from Lake Königssee in Bavaria, was the fairy-tale king’s favourite dish.
 Today, the one-star kitchen, headed by Maike Menzel, continues to serve largely regional produce.
 Maike Menzel: “The Schwarzreiter is a wonderful place for me to implement my philosophy, where I can experiment with good food and even stimulate taste through the look of my dishes.
-I still have a lot of ideas to surprise our guests with highly creative Young Bavarian cuisine”.
+I still have a lot of ideas to surprise our guests with highly creative Young Bavarian cuisine.”